FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 As such, fuel cards are undefeated in this head-to-head match-up.
 They are the clear solution for fleet owners interested in saving money, improving spending control and streamlining the fuel purchasing process.

-Maximize spending control with fuel cards
+Maximize spending control with a fuel card

 For most trucking companies, fuel cards are the better option.
 Not only do they build credit, but they also give you better control over your drivers’ spending habits.
 If you choose to, you can authorize drivers to make nonfuel purchases with their gas cards.